Bolton and Leigh Railway: Inception

 Sometime before 1 October 1824 a committee was formed by local businessmen, including William Hulton, Benjamin Hick and Peter Rothwell to promote a railway in the area.
 The committee is first recorded on that date as requiring its 63 members to pay money into a bank for the "making of a railway or railways or tram road from Bolton to the Leeds and Liverpool canal..."

 Several routes were proposed and the committee contacted the pioneering railway engineer George Stephenson for his views on the scheme.
 Stephenson was familiar with the area as he was in the process of surveying the route of the future Liverpool and Manchester Railway (L&MR).
 Stephenson's response was to commission another engineer, Hugh Steel, to conduct a survey of the viable routes for the railway.
-Hugh had worked with Stephenson as a surveyor on the L&MR, Steel was assisted in the survey by Robert Daglish.
-The plans for the line reflected current railway engineering practice in the north-east of England, where Stephenson came from, by including inclined planes which would require cable haulage by stationary engines.
+Steel had worked with Stephenson as a surveyor on the L&MR, and he was assisted in the survey by Robert Daglish.
+The plans for the line reflected contemporary railway engineering practice in the north-east of England, where Stephenson came from, by including inclined planes which would require cable haulage by stationary engines.
 Steel's proposed line was approved by Stephenson and accepted by the committee.

-The committee had decided that if they tried to cross the canal at Leigh, with the ultimate aim of making a connection to the proposed Liverpool and Manchester Railway (L&MR), they would create so much opposition that their Parliamentary Bill could fail.
-There was little precedent for approving railways, there was a reluctance from local landowners to have railways on or near their property and the canal companies were very influential.
-The committee decided to put forth a bill they thought could pass rather than one with a much higher risk of failing.
+The committee had decided that if they tried to cross the canal at Leigh, with the ultimate aim of making a connection to the proposed L&MR, they would create so much opposition that their parliamentary bill could fail.
+There was little precedent for approving railways; local landowners were reluctant to have railways on or near their property; and the canal companies were very influential.
+The committee decided to put forward a bill they thought could pass, rather than one with a much higher risk of failing.